logscape/Logscape/README.md

 * <a href="http://logscape.com/product.html" target="_blank"> Read all </a>

 ## Installation
+Pre-requisites -
+*  JRE 8 or above

 Quickstart using a <a href="https://github.com/logscape/Logscape/releases/latest" target="_blank">pre-built binary</a> and read our <a href="http://logscape.github.io/tutorials-walkthrough.html" target="_blank">getting started guide</a>.

 Alternatively, you can download via curl

 `curl -O http://logscape.com/download/Release-Opensource-Latest/Logscape-Opensource-Latest.zip`

-Pre-requisites -
-*  JRE 8 or above
+Or run from docker images available on <a href="https://hub.docker.com/r/logscape/logscape-opensource/" target="_blank">docker hub</a>.

 Run Logscape by following these steps.
 * Extract the .zip folder